 In addition, the TOU period changes proposed in the Pending Rate Design Cases will be relatively dramatic, involving shifts of up to five hours in the start of the summer on-peak period.
 The reason for such significant changes is that for many years there was no reason to re-evaluate TOU periods.
-As discussed throughout this decision, there is now a need to re-evaluate TOU periods on a regular basis.
+As discussed throughout this decision, there is now a need to re-evaluate TOU periods on a the NEM successor tariff prior to implementation of default TOU rates for residential customers.
+These customers are permitted to maintain their TOU rate for up to five years.

+regular basis.
 We expect that the guidelines and schedule in this decision will result in smaller, more manageable TOU period changes in the future.

-For both these reasons, we limit today's grandfathering measure to customers who have already installed solar.
+For both these reasons, we limit today's grandfathering measure to customers who have already installed solar.28

 For purposes of transitioning to new TOU periods, non-residential customers and residential customers differ in several key respects.
-First, nonresidential customers have already been put on mandatory TOU rates.
+First, non-residential customers have already been put on mandatory TOU rates.
 The purpose of a TOU rate is to send proper price signals at times of low and high energy availability.
 Non-residential customers were expected to respond to peak TOU periods by shifting or reducing use.
 In light of this, as described by CalSEIA and SEIA, these customers may have already invested in solar in response to the first mandatory set of TOU periods.
 In contrast, residential customers are automatically put on a tiered-rate unless they affirmatively opt in to a TOU rate.
 Second, TOU rates are mandatory for non-residential customers.
-In contrast, even when TOU rates become the default rate for residential customers, residential customers will have the option of switching to a tiered-rate where the time of energy use does not affect the customer's bill.
+In contrast, even when TOU rates become the default rate for residential customers, residential customers will have the option of switching to a tiered-rate where the time of energy use does not affect the customer's bill.29